Daymond John Had Ulterior Motives For Considering A Job On ‘Shark Tank’

 In the meantime, John’s Shark Tank co-star, Mark Cuban, is not mincing words about the new president.
 Cuban and Trump had an exchange of words over twitter, according to Us Weekly, where Trump said Cuban was not “smart enough to run for president.”
 Cuban apparently jabbed back by wearing a jersey emblazoned with the number 46 at the NBA All-Star Celebrity Game on Friday.
 Since Donald Trump is the 45th president, if Cuban were to follow he would be number 46.
 The owner of the Dallas Mavericks, however, claimed the number was a coincidence.

-John for his part said entrepreneurs should worry less about who is in office than working to make their own businesses competitive.
+John, for his part, said entrepreneurs should worry less about who is in office than working to make their own businesses competitive.
 He said some industry changes, such as technology and automation, are more disruptive than any potential actions by governments.

 “You can look at your business.
 It’s ’17 right now and you’ve been operating the same way in business since ’07, Trump ain’t going to help you.”